United Communications Awarded $2.1 Million Tennessee Emergency Broadband Fund to Upgrade Broadband Access to 756 Homes in Bedford, Rutherford Counties

 About United Communications

-United Communications is a leading provider of internet, digital TV, and phone services to enterprise-class businesses and residential customers in Middle Tennessee.
-United has been recognized as the 2020 Fastest Average Speed provider by BroadbandNow and includes approximately 1,000 route miles of fiber connecting in Nashville, Murfreesboro, and Smyrna and covering portions of Williamson, Davidson, Marshall, Bedford, Franklin, and Rutherford counties.
-United Communications is a subsidiary of Middle Tennessee Electric Membership Corporation.
-To learn more, please visit united.net.
+United Communications is a leading provider of Internet, digital TV, and phone services to enterprise class businesses and residential customers in Middle Tennessee.
+United has been named one of BroadbandNow’s top 2020 service providers for fast and reliable internet.
+United Communications network includes close to 1,000 route miles of fiber connecting in Nashville, Murfreesboro, and Smyrna, TN.
+Services also cover portions of Williamson, Davidson, Marshall, Bedford, Franklin and Rutherford counties.